vshymanskyy/ViperIDE/docs/Bluetooth-REPL.md

 ## Bluetooth Low Energy REPL

+This can be used on devices with native BLE support:
+- Raspberry Pi Pico W
+- ESP32

+> [!IMPORTANT]
+> - This connection method requires a Chrome-based browser like Edge, Opera, Chromium, Brave, etc.
+> - It usually works on Windows, Linux, MacOS, Android
+> - Not available on iOS

 #### 1. Connect ViperIDE to your device using USB

 #### 2. In the left panel: `Package Manager` -> install `viper-tools`